S2E/s2e/src/Tutorials/Revgen/Revgen.rst

 requires linking the translated bitcode file with a run time that sets up the initial CPU state and provides emulation helpers that resolve memory accesses and translate system calls.

-**Initializing the stack.**
+**Initializing the CPU state.**
 The runtime must first initialize the emulated CPU state, in particular the stack pointer register.
 The translated code retains all the assumptions of the original binary about the stack layout.
 In particular, it assumes that local variables, return addresses, and parameters are located at precise memory addresses when doing stack pointer arithmetic.
 The runtime library preserves the original stack layout by using a dual-stack architecture.
-There is one *native* stack used by  the LLVM program and one *implicit* stack, whose pointer is stored in the CPU state structure (e.g., ``esp`` for x86) to each LLVM function, and which is manipulated by the LLVM functions.
+There is one *native* stack used by  the LLVM program and one *implicit* stack, whose pointer is stored in the CPU state structure (e.g., ``env->regs[R_ESP]`` for x86) and which is manipulated by the translated code.
 The runtime allocates the implicit stack and sets the implicit stack pointer before calling the main entry point of the program.

 **Resolving pointer arithmetic.**
 Revgen embeds a copy of the original binary in the translated binary in order to resolve accesses to its sections at